-DeBellis ’18 Earns Public Policy & International Affairs Program Fellowship
+DeBellis ’18 Earns a Place at Public Policy and International Affairs Junior Summer Institute

-Ruby DeBellis '18, Bloomington, has been awarded a Public Policy & International Affairs (PPIA) Program Fellowship.
+Ruby DeBellis '18, Bloomington, has been awarded a spot in the Public Policy and International Affairs Junior Summer Institute (PPIA JSI) at the University of Minnesota Humphrey School of Public Affairs.
 DeBellis was selected based on her academic record and her involvement in student activities at Morris.

 DeBellis stands out for her involvement in student activities across campus.
 This spring she was appointed secretary of Student Services and joined the executive committee of the Morris Campus Student Association (MCSA).
 She was also Morris's Minnesota Student Legislative Coalition coordinator and an organizer of Support the U Day, an event that brought students from all five University of Minnesota campuses to the capitol for lobbying.
 In addition to being on three MCSA committees in under a year, DeBellis worked as a chemistry tutor last year and is currently a lab assistant for Organic Chemistry and General Chemistry.
 She also is a choreographer for Dance Ensemble and serves on the board as public relations chair and recently was elected MCSA vice president.